loafoe/loki-cf-logdrain/README.md

 ## Usage

-Deployment can be be done using [this Terraform module](https://github.com/loafoe/terraform-cloudfoundry-loki/tree/main/modules/logdrain) which is part of th CF Loki module.
+Deployment should be performed using e [bundled Terraform module](modules/loki-cf-logdrain).
+It injects the proper promtail config for you.

 ```hcl
 module "loki_logdrain" {